Skip to content

 *

-trackUserInteractions Boolean No false Whether to enable user behavior collection.
+trackUserInteractions Boolean No false Whether to enable user interaction collection.

 actionNameAttribute String No Version requirement: >3.1.2.
-Add a custom attribute to the element to specify the action name.
+Add custom attributes to elements to specify action names.
 For specific usage, refer to details.

 beforeSend Function(event, context):Boolean No Version requirement: >3.1.2.
 Data interception and modification, refer to details.